k-Dimensional Agreement in Multiagent Systems

 which is the orthogonal projection of $y$ onto $\im(H)$.
-For figure illustration purposes, we consider the case $n=50$ (meaning $n=50$ agents or sensors in the network) and $k=2$ (meaning the sensor measurements can be interpolated using a line).
-We computed an agreement protocol using the optimization problem~\eqref{opt:formalNumericalAbscissa} with weights $W = H (H^\tsp H)^\inv H^\tsp$ and implemented on the circulant graph of Fig.~\ref{fig:lineAndCirculant}(c) with $\alpha = 4$ in/out neighbors.
+For figure illustration purposes, we consider the case $n=50$ (meaning $n=50$ agents or sensors in the network) and $k=2$ (meaning the sensor measurements is interpolated using a line).
+We computed an agreement protocol using the optimization problem~\eqref{eq:numericalAbscissa}-\eqref{opt:formalSpectralAbscissa} with weights $W = H (H^\tsp H)^\inv H^\tsp$ and implemented on a circulant graph~\cite{RO-RM:04}, where each agent communicates with its $4$ nearest neighbors.
 Fig.~\ref{fig:regression}(top) shows the sampling points $y$ and asymptotic estimates $\hat y$ in comparison with the true regression model.
-As expected, the distributed algorithm~\eqref{eq:systemDistributed} converges to the data points corresponding to the Mean Square Error Estimator.
+As expected, \eqref{eq:systemDistributed} converges to the data points corresponding to the Mean Square Error Estimator.